kasslent/clc-digital-skills/_lessons/module-1.2.md

 >## EXERCISE: HTML Review
 >
 >Download the exercise file <a href="exercises/module1/errors.html" download>here</a>.
-Open **errors.html** in your editor and see if you can spot and correct all of the errors!
+Open **errors.html** in your text editor and see if you can spot and correct all of the errors!
+It could be formatting issues like tabbing nested elements, two mismatched tags, missing quotes, or recommended attributes.
 >
->It could be formatting issues like tabbing nested elements, two mismatched tags, missing quotes, or recommended attributes.
->
 >*Pro tip!*
-Move this exercise file from your downloads folder and add it somewhere you can find it. (e.g. organized with the rest of your LLC project and exercise files)
+Move this exercise file from your downloads folder and add it somewhere you can find it (organized with the rest of your LLC project and exercise files).

 ## Audio and Video